seifunaru/Seifu_PublicData/SL_TermsOfUse.md

 ## To summarize: The Seifu Launcher operates through your Patreon account, created at "https://www.patreon.com" and managed by Patreon Inc.

-This application will login to your Patreon account in order to collect some required user data (more information on Seifu Launcher's  [https://github.com/seifunaru/Seifu_PublicData/blob/main/SL_PrivacyPolicy.md](Privacy Policy)).
+This application will login to your Patreon account in order to collect some required user data (more information on Seifu Launcher's Privacy Policy at "https://github.com/seifunaru/Seifu_PublicData/blob/main/SL_PrivacyPolicy.md").
 Because of this, all account-related information must be managed through Patreon Inc., and not myself directly.
 Please, contact Patreon Inc. immediately if you believe your account is compromised, as I can not modify nor change your account information.

 # Patreon as a third-party app.

 ## To summarize: You may grant Seifu Launcher permission to access Patreon as a third-party app.

 You may grant the Seifu Launcher access to your Patreon account information.
 Patreon accounts can be related to other third-party applications such as Google, YouTube, Facebook, Instagram, Twitter, and Twitch, in order for some Patreon features to operate.
-For further information regarding Patreon accounts, check [https://www.patreon.com/policy/legal?gclid=Cj0KCQiA8ICOBhDmARIsAEGI6o3as7mJf2FuA1jRp4i-v2RZU_XEChprPZo0BDVmJaWEoLsXNaHha9kaAkHhEALw_wcB](Patreon Terms of Service).
+For further information regarding Patreon accounts, check Patreon Terms of Service at "https://www.patreon.com/policy/legal?gclid=Cj0KCQiA8ICOBhDmARIsAEGI6o3as7mJf2FuA1jRp4i-v2RZU_XEChprPZo0BDVmJaWEoLsXNaHha9kaAkHhEALw_wcB".

 # Redistribution.